ilastik binaries are provided for Windows, Linux, and Mac at our download page.

 # Follow the instructions and take note of the license path.

 In the next step you have to execute a script that will link your GUROBI libraries to your ilastik installation.
-The script can be found in your-ilastik-installation-folder/ilastik-meta/ilastik/scripts.
+In a terminal, download the script for linking gurobi to the ilastik installation:

 export GRB_LICENSE_FILE=/path/to/license/gurobi.lic